 From a legal perspective, a private equity fund can look like a complicated beast.
 However, the structure of a private equity fund is quite easy to understand once properly explained.
-Additional complexity can arise from country-specific legislation, but all funds tend to have a similar premise; that is, to provide a vehicle whereby a private equity manager can facilitate investment into investees.
+Additional complexity can arise from country-specific legislation, but most private equity funds tend to have a similar premise; that is, to provide a vehicle whereby a private equity manager can raise capital and facilitate investment into investees.

-A few objectives lead to the structure being what it is.
+Before going into how private equity funds are structured, we first have to understand what objectives private equity fund managers are trying to achieve.
 One major objective is to provide a flow-through entity for taxation purposes.
 This is to circumvent double-taxation, which leads to investors being taxed at the company level and the personal level if not handled correctly.
 Another major objective is to qualify for capital gains taxing on carried interest.
 In the U.S., this is at a maximum of 15%.

 Limited partners (“LPs”) are the outside investors that provide the bulk of the private equity fund’s capital.
 The general partners (“GP”) are the professional investors who manage the fund and deploy the capital.
 In most cases, the GP also provides a sliver of the fund’s capital to show skin in the game.
 Often, there is a separate entity called the management company which employs the investment professionals.
 This is usually done in cases where the fund and the GP are offshore for tax and privacy reasons.